Genetic carrier screening is a blood test that evaluates your DNA to see if you are a “carrier” for any one of a few hundred inherited diseases.

 If you are found to be a carrier for a genetic condition, the first step is to test the DNA of your partner or donor sperm, if applicable.
 Then, if the second test results show that you are both carriers for the same genetic condition, there are several reproductive options you can pursue.

 Some patients decide to move forward as they normally would, understanding the risk that their child may have a genetic condition.
 However, some patients decide to pursue options to reduce the risk of their child having a genetic condition.
 One such option is IVF, or in vitro fertilization, with pre-implantation genetic testing.
-This involves testing the genetics of the embryo before transferring it to the uterus (and subsequently avoiding implantation of affected embryos)Others decide to pursue egg or sperm donation, or to choose adoption instead of trying to become pregnant at all.
+This involves testing the genetics of the embryo before transferring it to the uterus (and subsequently avoiding implantation of affected embryos).
+Others decide to pursue egg or sperm donation, or to choose adoption instead of trying to become pregnant at all.

-If you are already pregnant before receiving the results of your genetic carrier screening and find that you are at risk of having an affected baby, you may choose to have CVS or Amniocentesis done.
+If you are already pregnant before receiving the results of your genetic carrier screening and find that you are at risk of having an affected baby, you may choose to have a CVS or Amniocentesis done.
 These tests directly evaluate the fetal DNA and will allow for diagnosis of the genetic condition, if present.

 Schedule an Appointment

-To schedule an appointment with a genetic counselor, call Maternal Fetal Medicine Associates at (212) 235-1335 or request your appointment online
+To schedule an appointment with a genetic counselor, call Maternal Fetal Medicine Associates at (212) 235-1335 or request your appointment online.